nikki93/multi/README.md

 This example builds on the walking example for player movement.
 Random rectangular walls are placed and [bump.lua](https://github.com/kikito/bump.lua) is used for collision detection and response.
 The server owns bullet motion and lifetime, players simply send a 'shoot' message to the server when they want to shoot.
 Player scores are also maintained and drawn.
 The client also draws 'shadows' of walls to limit the field of view of the player.

-## Physics example
+## Physics dragging example

 This example uses the 'physics.lua' module to provide a synchronized physics scene.
-Players can drag and move objects around and see others' influences on the scene too.
+Players can drag and throw objects around and see others' influences on the scene too.

 # Reference